Soarin’ Around the World Review and Planning Info

-Extra Magic Hours: Morning, Evening.
+Extra Magic Hours: Morning and Evening.

-Ride Length: 5 minutes
+Ride Length: 5 minutes.

 Type: Motion simulator.